RUMED 365 - for healthcare professionals in rural areas

 yet recognition and reward for this effort are largely absent.

-– a digital infrastructure comprised of tools and processes that optimize everyday work with patients and their families.
+OpinioNet is a communication platform, comprised of tools and processes that optimize everyday work with patients and their families.

 Using it simplifies the transfer of professional topics and makes verified information available.